How To Write About Diversity and Inclusion [Ellin Lolis’ Top Tips]

 For example, you may be passionate about educational equity.
 Many who cannot afford or do not have access to educational opportunities become marginalized as both students and adults.
 Showing how you have helped those who did not have the privilege of a quality education gain more equal opportunities is a surefire way of demonstrating your commitment to inclusivity.

 Similarly, you have no doubt made experiences involving economic disparity.
-Unfortunately, the wealth gap has expanded worldwide in recent decades – a trend that has only been exacerbated by the COVID-19 pandemic – leading to an increase in poverty and a growing class of people struggling daily to make ends meet.
 If you have helped increase economic equity, discussing those experiences can be a great topic for your MBA essay.

 Similarly, ableism remains a common issue throughout society – and many people are unaware of ableist privilege as they turn a blind eye to infrastructure that they can take for granted.
 Using your MBA admissions essay to talk about how you have helped make communities and spaces better for people with disabilities can also be a great way to focus on DEI.
 Moreover, talking about activism for those suffering from mental health disorders can also reveal your support for those who society often leaves behind.